 - Ensure availability of a wide range of accessible and responsive program delivery options and supports

-- Improve the transitions for learners between Ministry of Education adult credit programs and programs funded by the Ministry of Training, Colleges and Universities and the Ministry of Citizenship, Immigration and International Trade.
+- Improve the transitions for learners between Ministry of Education adult credit programs and programs funded by the Ministry of Advanced Training and Skills Development and the Ministry of Citizenship and Immigration.

 The four key areas are:

 - Regionally coordinated access to flexible delivery of programs and services (e.g. e-learning, hybrid delivery programs)

 - Prior Learning Assessment and Recognition (PLAR) for Mature Students

 - Regionally available guidance, career counselling and pathway planning